- Penn State

 - Group Tours

 Everyone likes a good ghost story, and here in Centre County we have our fair share of them.
-The haunted places in and around Penn State lend a little mystery and fun for those looking for a story and adventure.
-If you’d like a little scary fun this season, check out these spooky spots and let your imagination run wild.
+The haunted places in and around Penn State lend a little mystery and fun for those looking for a story and an adventure.
+Whether it be a first-person encounter with paranormal activity or a ghost-lore story passed through the centuries, sharing ghost stories can build a sense of community…and definitely a little fright too!

 The Stacks of Pattee Library

 The Pattee Library is one haunted place at Penn State that feels every bit as spooky as it looks.
-The narrow, dimly lit stacks can seem creepy all on their own, but knowing Aardsma met her untimely death there brings an eerie element to the dusty books that were there that night, and the whispers of students who still talk about it today.
+The narrow, dimly lit stacks can seem creepy all on their own, but knowing Aardsma met her untimely death there brings an eerie element to the dusty books that were there that night.

 Bethesda Evangelical Church